sigp/lighthouse/book/src/validator-management.md

 to a beacon node to perform the duties of a staked validator.

-This document provides information on how the validator client discovers the validators it will act for and how it obtain their cryptographic signatures.
+This document provides information on how the validator client discovers the validators it will act for and how it obtains their cryptographic signatures.

 Users that create validators using the `lighthouse account` tool in the